timfingerhut/china-environment/page1.md

 > ![network map]({{ site.url }}/china-environment/assets/images/Dempgraphy2peilin.png)

-> “Local government” is more frequently mentioned than “central government” in air pollution reports due to provincial-level ignorance of edicts launched by the central government.
+> “Local government” is more frequently mentioned than “central government” in air pollution reports.
+This may be the case, because the provincial level oftentimes ignores edicts issued by the central government.

-> In response to this ignorance at provincial level, China’s new Air Pollution Prevention and Control Law — also called the New Air Law came into full effect on January 1st.
-The New Air Law shifts how China prioritises air quality management, requiring cities to regularly release and submit definitive plans to ensure they are on track to meet national air quality targets.
+> In response to this ignorance at the provincial level, China’s new Air Pollution Prevention and Control Law — also called the New Air Law - came into full effect on January 1st.
+The New Air Law shifts how China prioritises air quality management, requiring cities to regularly release and submit definitive and binding plans to ensure they are on track to meet national air quality targets.

 > Local governments will be held accountable to make concrete plans to meet air quality targets and execute them accordingly.
 The New Law requires cities that fail to meet air quality standards to submit and publish detailed, explicit plans to achieve air quality targets.
 If air quality targets are not met after a certain period, local government leaders will be asked to explain and develop correction plans, and new projects in the city will be prohibited from undergoing required Environmental Impact Assessments.

+It is likely that the growing public attention, also expressed in the media, contributed to the above-mentioned changes in policy.
+Further research may, for instance, look at whether media coverage of specific issues generally precedes or follows actions by both local or central authorities.

 > [Home](index.md) - [Previous Page](page6.md) - [Next Page](page2.md)